alenzenx/TrackNetV3/README.md

-# TrackNetV3 : beyond TrackNetV2 and First TrackNet using Attention
+# TrackNetV3 : beyond TrackNetV2 ,and First TrackNet using Attention

 TrackNet is a semantic segmentation tracking network.